Australian wildlife - overview of wildlife groups and why Australia is so different

 Evolutionary/biogeographical history of Australia

-Australia was once part of the great southern super-continent Gondwana (which included what we now know as South America, Africa, Madagascar and India as well as many of what are now smaller islands).
+GondwanaAustralia was once part of the great southern super-continent Gondwana (which included what we now know as South America, Africa, Madagascar and India as well as many of what are now smaller islands).
+India broke away and other parts gradually did likewise

-Australia broke away before any hoofed animals, cats, bears, monkeys, rodents or other placental mammals had a chance to get even close to it, but did have monotremes (egg-laying mammals) and marsupials (mammals whose young are born at a very immature stage and attach firmly to a teat inside a pouch or between protective flaps of skin for the next few weeks).
+Australia moves northAustralia broke away before any hoofed animals, cats, bears, monkeys, rodents or other placental mammals reached it, but did have monotremes (egg-laying mammals) and marsupials (mammals whose young are born at a very immature stage and attach firmly to a teat inside a pouch or between protective flaps of skin for the next few weeks).
 As it drifted northwards, Australia was isolated from other continents for many millions of years.
+Bats and sea mammals soon reached it - others had to wait until it got close to Asia.

-Thus its fauna and flora include many species whose ancestors were in Gondwana, some of which, like the freshwater turtles, tree frogs and land snails, still somewhat resemble their cousins across the sea, while others, like the kangaroos, platypus and lyrebirds, are remarkably different from animals on any other continent.
+Thus its fauna and flora include many species whose ancestors were in Gondwana, some of which, like the emus, freshwater turtles, tree frogs and land snails, still somewhat resemble their cousins in South America, which had also remained attached to Antarctica for a long time (in the days when Antarctica still had forests).

-Evolutionary history of freshwater fishes and crustaceans of southeast Australia: conservation, genetics, and geology
+Evolutionary history of freshwater fishes and crustaceans of south-east Australia: conservation, genetics, and geology

 Phylogenetic Systematics and Bioinformatics, Australian National University (reptiles, invertebrates, plants)